yeong-hwan/yeong-hwan/README.md

 ### Objectives
-- I majored in Computer Science, and I will graduate in August 2024.
+- I majored in Computer Science, and I will graduate in February 2025.
 - Interested in Backend Developer position and can develop Web API using Spring Boot.
 - I want to grow into Backend Engineer in the future.